teresabowe/make-a-shopper-bag/README.md

     - This section tells the user exactly what quantity of material and which tools are essential to make the bag.

     - The icons also provide a visual representation to also quickly show the user these items e.g. sewing machine, thread, pins.
-Many of these items most likely owned by the user already.
+Many of these items most likely are owned by the user already.
 It is intended that showing these icons provides some immediate imformation thereby putting the beginner crafer at ease.

 ![Materials and Equipment](/docs/materials-and-equipment.png)